VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 the infrastructure, but has the advantage of keeping the domain _pure_ because the domain only needs to understand the current set of events.

-### Handling Multiple Message Versions in the Aggregates
+### Handling multiple message versions in the aggregates

 This alternative passes all the message types (both old and new) through to the domain where each aggregate must be able to handle both the old